Michael Cullen: No crocodile tears for Tiwai Point aluminium smelter

 COMMENT:

 New Zealand is just nine weeks away from the completion of voting in this year's general election.
-Things are surprisingly quiet compared with some election years.
-Apart, of course, from National's increasing resemblance to television reality shows.
+National is increasingly resembling a television reality show.
 That image is reinforced by Judith Collins becoming leader: she is National's Kim Kardashian, famous for being famous but noted for very little except talking tough and crushing three cars.

 The public at large remains concerned about the Covid-19 pandemic but grateful to be in New Zealand.
 Although "going hard and going early" meant our incidence and death rates were very low by international standards, the impacts were still severe in other ways.